novex-ai/parallel-parrot/README.md

 ```

 Notice that multiple output rows are created for each input, based on what the LLM returns.
 All input columns/keys are retained, to permit integration (joining) with other code.

+If more than one continuation/response is requested per prompt (e.g. `n` > 1 for OpenAI), then these
+are also seamlessly combined in the outputs.

 If no output is generated (an empty list, or an empty string, or malformed JSON), then None (for lists of dictionaries) or math.nan (for pandas dataframes) is returned for each key in `output_key_names`.